 The Brush Mountain Trails Project is moving forward!
 About 80% of trail construction on Property 1 is complete.
-An additional trail was recently approved, and work is underway on this exciting, more technical trail.
-The Poverty Creek Trails Coalition is coordinating the volunteer effort needed for finishing work on trails that were built this past summer.
+A new .5 mile technical mountain biking trail was approved and built this fall.
+The Poverty Creek Trails Coalition is coordinating volunteers to finish work on trails that were built this past summer.

 The Town of Blacksburg has made significant contributions to the project including helping with access road improvements, funding for site planning, and completion of a parking area on Town-owned land adjacent to the trailhead.
 Additionally, the Blacksburg Rotary is matching funding from Rotary International for a kiosk, trail mapping, and signage.

-We’d hoped to open trails to the public this fall, but discovered areas of past ground disturbance associated early 1900s small-scale coal and saltpeter mining on the property.
+We’d hoped to open trails to the public this fall, but discovered areas of ground disturbance associated early 1900s small-scale coal and saltpeter mining on the property.
 The scope of this issue is limited, but we were concerned it could pose a hazard to visitors.
 The Virginia Department of Mines, Minerals and Energy (DMME) has a program that deals with abandoned mine sites and is developing a plan to remediate the issues.
-We hope to have the DMME assessment soon, but the remediation work may not occur this year.
 The plan is now for the trails to open in early 2021.

 In the video, Blacksburg Town Manager Marc Verniel takes a tour of the trails and gives a quick update.